loganheffernan2/thesis-blank/blog/anita-cooney.md

 <br/>

 **AC** A professor can be very heavy handed.
 “This is the method I’m going to teach, this is what we are going to read, this is my point of view.”
 They can also set up a framework in which you ask the questions.
 They can provide the opportunity for that engagement to happen—not because they’re laying it all out and telling you, “Look at this in contrast to the capitalist society we live in!”
-At the same time I was reading Marx, there was a shift from reading narratives by historians to reading first-person narratives and constructing the story from readings.I don’t know if you’re familiar with Studs Terkel?
-He was in Chicago, and he talked to people about work; he talked to all kinds of workers.First person texts allow you to construct your own narrative.
+At the same time I was reading Marx, there was a shift from reading narratives by historians to reading first-person narratives and constructing the story from readings.
+First person texts allow you to construct your own narrative.
 They don’t tell you what the political point of view is or provide a theory about how power is manifested in our culture, but they ask for you to piece together what you are seeing.
 It’s helpful to have those references to political theories and frameworks, but you have to be able to apply them to yourself.
 To me, a school does both.
 “I’m going to show you how to do this stuff, but I’m going to frame it so it shows you how to make these connections.”

 <br/>